Jeromski62/SCALES-Design-Tokens-Starter-Set/README.md

 Any agent with access to these files has enough context to extend the token system correctly.

-The `skills/` folder contains step-by-step task guides that agents can execute:
+The `skills/` folder contains step-by-step task guides that any agent or tool can execute — they are plain markdown, not tied to a specific tool.
+Point your agent at the relevant file and it has everything it needs to complete the task correctly.

 | Skill | Purpose |
 |-------|---------|